helLf1nGer/MeetNote/Docs/Combiners.md

 **Default Combiner**

 The Semantic Flow Combiner focuses on the semantic flow of the conversation to determine speaker changes and segment boundaries.
+This is the default combiner as it provides the best balance of accuracy and performance.

 Key features:
 - Analyzes semantic continuity across segments using sentence embeddings